sliu750/sliu750.github.io/index.md

 </div>

 ## Hobbies
 In my free time, I like to exercise, cook new recipes, and learn about breakthroughs in AI/ML, history, and sciences.
-Lately I've been obsessed with the topics of parallel universes and unsolved problems in various domains.
 I enjoy exploring the city I'm currently in and hanging out with people.
 Oh, and not to mention that I love reading Calvin and Hobbes and watching episodes of We Bare Bears.

 <style>
 .skills-grid {